EdoLabs/m2mQuicktour3/Readme.md

 ```js
 $ npm install m2m
 ```
-**2. Save the code below as device.js within your device project directory.**
+**2. Save the code below as device.js in your device project directory.**
 ```js
 'use strict';